Shashin99/WeatherAPI/README.md

 ## Step 4:

-- ## Enter the following commands in the VSCode terminal to run the project:
+- ## Enter the following command in the VSCode terminal to run the project:

 ```
 npm start